GuangzhiSu/GuangzhiSu/Proposal/Readme.md

 1. Find the compiled PDF in the `CompiledPDF` folder.
 2. Open the PDF with any standard PDF reader to view the document.

-## Contributing

-We welcome contributions from the community.
-Here are ways you can contribute:

-- **Improvements**: Suggest changes to the notebook or LaTeX files via pull requests.
-- **Issues**: Report issues or propose new features by creating an issue in the repository.

 ## Contact

-For any additional information or specific queries, please reach out to the project team at `email@example.com`.
+For any additional information or specific queries, please reach out to the project team at `gs285@duke.edu`.

 Thank you for your interest in our SAIF research project!